 When you are:

-- building a house, garage or an accessory building over 10 sq. m.
+- building or demolishing a structure over 10 sq. m.

-- replacing existing structures (i.e. stairs, deck, garage)
+- replacing components of existing structures (i.e. stairs or a deck)

 - renovating a residential or commercial space (tenant improvements)

-- changing the legal use of the premise or space
+- changing the use of the premise or space

-- changing or installing any electrical wiring, or upgrade of your electrical panel
+- changing or installing any electrical wiring, or upgrading your electrical panel

 - changing or installing any plumbing fixtures or equipment